lkorth/lukekorth.com/_posts/2013-4-24-new-website-huzzah.md

-to work on some stuff in [Silex](http://silex.sensiolabs.org/) and found it to be really amazing so I thought about moving from [Slim](http://www.slimframework.com/) to [Silex](http://silex.sensiolabs.org/), but I had also been looking at some sites built using the ever-increasingly-popular [Jekyll](https://github.com/mojombo/jekyll).
+to work on some stuff in [Silex](http://silex.sensiolabs.org/) and found it to be really amazing so I thought about moving from [Slim](http://www.slimframework.com/) to [Silex](http://silex.sensiolabs.org/), but I had also been looking at some sites built using the ever-increasingly-popular [Jekyll](https://github.com/mojombo/jekyll) ([Obama's team used it to handle more than a quarter of a billion in donations](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/)).
 Now I have pretty much zero experience with Ruby, but the idea was interesting.
 Why do I need a dynamic site if 90% of the time it was going to be serving the same thing over and over.
 The speed of a static site is nothing to sneeze at either and that's what finally put me over the edge to try [Jekyll](https://github.com/mojombo/jekyll) after seeing [Philip I Thomas's](http://www.philipithomas.com/) [tweet](https://twitter.com/philipithomas/status/322524816978632704).
 So after a few nights of hacking together some Ruby my first version is ready for the world.